trychlos/pwix-forms/README.md

 And, because a tab may itself include a tab, which itself may include another level of tabs, and so on, the level of checks ust be left undetermined.

+So each field definition (see below) can be included in a panel, and will be managed by a Checker associated to this panel.

+Each Checker may itself be a child of some other Checker (for example the page of tabbed panes) up to having no more parent.
+We build an arbitrary depth of Checker's hierarchy.

 ## Configuration

 The package's behavior can be configured through a call to the `Forms.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.